Whiplash Claims – How Much Compensation Can I Claim?

 Calculating the claim amount for whiplash injuries

 Here’s a look at the approximate amounts awarded for the different types of whiplash injuries, from very serious to moderate.
 The figures are informed by the Judicial College Guidelines (guidelines a personal injury solicitor may use to value your claim) and our own experiences of handling and valuing cases.

 VERY SERIOUS INJURIES

 Very serious head injuries attract the highest compensation.
-This is awarded to individuals who are left severely brain damaged after the accident.
+This is awarded to individuals who are left severely brain-damaged after the accident.
 This could range from those who display minimum response to outside stimuli to those who are completely unresponsive and in a vegetative state.
 The high compensation covers the cost of full-time nursing care that the injured person is sure to require.

 This high compensation range is typically awarded to individuals whose neck injuries are so severe that it restricts their ability to move their neck freely and it also impacts the movement in one or more limbs.
 Very serious neck injuries could include a neck fracture, severe soft tissue damage, dislocation or damaged disks.